nabto/edge-device-webrtc/README.md

 as 32bit or 64bit.
 We have precompiled binaries available under [releases in github](https://github.com/nabto/edge-device-webrtc/releases).

-The WebRTC example can be built for the Raspberry Pi either as a cross-compilation or a compilation directly on the Raspberry Pi by following the [desktop build guidelines](#building-the-example-for-desktop).
+The WebRTC example can be built for the Raspberry Pi either as a cross-compilation or a compilation directly on the Raspberry Pi by following the [Building the example on a Raspberry PI guidelines](#building-the-example-on-a-raspberry-pi).
 Building the software on the device takes a long time since it is slow at compiling so the easiest approach is to cross compile as outlined in the following section.

 ### Cross compiling for Raspbian OS